Welcome to Dragoon guide from 1-70. In this guide we will discuss the general overview of how a dragoon fits in Eorzea.

 By level 60 you would have been introduced to 2 new additions: Blood of the Dragon and your 2 new combo skills that convert your existing combos into 4-skill combos instead of 3-skill combos while Blood of the Dragon is active.

-Blood of the Dragon is a buff that lasts for 15 seconds, empowers Jump and Spineshatter Dive and grant you access to 1 extra skill after each combo.
-The trick is that the extra skills activate at random, which means you just have to pay attention to which one becomes available and position yourself accordingly.
-The buff is replenished by 15 secs each time you execute a full 4-skill combo so as long as you got that covered, you should always have it up.
+Blood of the Dragon is a buff that lasts initially for 20 seconds, empowers Jump and Spineshatter Dive and grants you access to 1 extra skill after each combo.
+The buff is replenished by 10 secs each time you execute a full 4-skill combo up to a maximum of 30 seconds.
+This means that as long as your combos are rolling, your buff should always stay up.
 Something that should be noted is that the new skills also have positional requirements.
 Fang and Claw deals its full damage from the Flank (290 potency), while Wheeling Thrust deals its full damage from the Rear (290 potency).

 Main Idea again at level 60:

-- Debuff Combo (Impulsive drive > Disembowel) + Blood of the dragon before Chaos strike + 4th skill (Fang and claw\Wheeling Thrust)
+- Debuff Combo (Impulsive drive > Disembowel) + Blood of the dragon before Chaos strike + Wheeling Thrust.

-- Damage combo (True Thrust > Vorpal Thrust > Full Thrust) + 4th skill
+- Damage combo (True Thrust > Vorpal Thrust > Full Thrust) + Fang and Claw

 - Weave jumps and CDs in between the global CDs, like Life Surge before Full thrust and Power Surge before Jump.